StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 03/08/2020 - Esrin - Work in progress on [ROLL][/roll] tag, currently only parsed for testing in actor biography.
+Can be used to create a rollable skill button, for example: [ROLL]Brawl, 2[/ROLL] will result in the creation of an Average Brawl check button within the biography.
+Not certain if this functionality is going to be useful yet so limiting to actor bios while I work on it.
 - 03/08/2020 - Esrin - Added functionality for hotbar drag-drop weapon roll macro creation.
 - 03/08/2020 - Esrin - Minor bugfix to Brawl abbreviation localisation tag in `swffg-config.js`.
 - 03/08/2020 - Esrin - Added ability to roll with `weapon` items directly from inventory window by clicking on the associated `Skill` field.
 Subsequent roll chat message includes item info such as calculated damage and critical rating along with item name and icon.